 Please feel free to comment on my review.

 This ‘Oh Doctor Beeching’ episode is a unique one as it focuses on the character of Ralph.
 In the episode, a wild cat strike occurs among train drivers.
-Ralph is considering to join the strike, since he’s unable with his job.
-Also he feels it is his family duty to join it, since the strike is organised by his uncle.
+Ralph is considering to join the strike, since he’s unhappy with his job.
+Also he feels it’s his family duty to join it, since the strike is organised by his uncle.

 Jack doesn’t help matters when he calls Ralph ‘thick’ for joining.
 In fact, Jack Skinner’s been a kind of a jerk throughout this season.
 I wonder if he can’t think beyond being a bully.
 It’s a wonder why May Skinner said ‘yes’ to marrying him.
 He’s not exactly an ideal role model especially when he’s being jealous.

 Beforehand, Ralph wanted to take Gloria, Jack and May’s daughter out on a date.
 This I can understand, since Gloria is a pretty young girl anyway.
 But Jack refuses to let Ralph to take Gloria out on a date.
 In fact, Jack refuses to let any man who’s attracted to Gloria to take her out on a date.
 Why?